MohammadMQ/knownuser-php-dev-image/README.md

 - Apache
 - PHP v.
 5 or v.
 7

-NB: This image will only contain 4 files:
+This repo will only contain 4 files:
 - docker-compose.yml
 - docker-tests-php5.dockerfile
 - docker-tests-php.dockerfile.